OCB7D2D/OcbNoSuddenExit/README.md

-# OCB No Sudden Exit Mod - 7 Days to Die (V1.0 exp) Addon
+# OCB No Sudden Exit Mod - 7 Days to Die (V1.0) Addon

 Small Harmony Mod that shows a counter instead of instantly exiting vehicles that are in the air.
 Not EAC compatible.